SCHOLARSHIPS

 Requirements:

-- Direct lineal descendant of a CIRI original enrollee
+• Direct lineal descendant of a CIRI original shareholder

-- Must have a current cumulative 2.5 grade point average or higher
+• Must have a current term 2.0 grade point average or higher

-- Must apply using the TCF Jump Start paper application.
-The application will be available to download approximately 30 days before the deadline.
+• Must apply using the TCF Jump Start paper application

 Award Details: